mlayan/Sampling_bias/README.md

 ### Simulations
 Rabies epidemics were simulated using a discrete-time spatially-explicit stochastic model.
 Dog mobility was parametrized using a radiation model fitted to human population data in Morocco.
 Sequence evolution follows a simple HKY model without considering selection processes nor sequence heterogeneity.
 All the simulation steps are gathered in the `epidemics` directory.
 The human population data, the inferred mobility matrix, the Moroccan shapefiles and the fasta sequences of a real RABV are all located in `inputfiles`.
-Two simulation frameworks were tested: `3demes` corresponds to epidemics across 3 Moroccan demes/regions with 1% of migration rate and `mig1` corresponds to epidemics across 7 Moroccan demes/regions with 1% of migration rate.
+Two simulation frameworks were tested: `3demes` corresponds to epidemics across 3 Moroccan demes/regions and `mig1` corresponds to epidemics across 7 Moroccan demes/regions.
+In both frameworks, approximatively 1% of infection events happen between demes/regions which corresponds to infectious migration events.
-Simulated transmission chains, fasta files and traits files (location of the sampled sequences) are generated and stored in `mig1/simulationX/files` or `3demes/simulationX/files`.
+Simulated transmission chains, fasta files and traits files (location of the sampled sequences) are generated and stored in the following subfolders: `mig1/simulationX/files` or `3demes/simulationX/files`.

 ### XML generation
-XML files are generated using an in-house python module which is based on the `lxml` python module and tailored BEAST XML template files.
-Templates are available in in `python`.
+XML files are generated using an in-house python module based on the `lxml` python module and tailored BEAST XML template files.
+The XML generator module and templates files are available in `python`.
-XML files are stored in `mig1/simulationX/"BEAST_model"` or `3demes/simulationX/"BEAST_model"`.
+XML files are stored in `mig1/simulationX/"BEAST_model"` or `3demes/simulationX/"BEAST_model"`. `"BEAST_model"` subfolders corresponds to specific BEAST models implemented with a certain set of priors:
+- `dta`: constant deme size, native deme size prior, native migration rates and BSSVS priors
+- `dta_v2`: constant deme size, native deme size prior, native migration rates prior, Mascot-like BSSVS prior
+- `mascot_v8`: equal deme sizes, native deme size prior, native migration rates and BSSVS priors
+- `mascot_v9`: equal deme sizes, native deme size prior, native migration rates prior, DTA-like BSSVS priors
-An HKY prior is used to model sequence evolution.
+- `basta`: equal deme sizes, E(1) priors for migration rates and deme population size, native BSSVS prior An HKY prior is used to model sequence evolution.
 Population dynamics are described by a constant size population in DTA and equal deme sizes in the structured coalescent models (BASTA and MASCOT).
 Concerning the migration rates, asymmetric migration matrices are considered and BSSVS is implemented to avoid over-parametrization.
-Default operators and priors specific to each model are implemented in `dta` and `mascot_v8`.
-In `dta_v2`and `mascot_v9`, Mascot-like and DTA-like priors for the BSSVS are implemented.
-Concerning Basta, native priors for the BSSVS are used but E(1) priors are used for migration rates and deme population size, similarly as DTA and Mascot.
+Native operators are used in each condition.
+All models were tested in the `3demes` framework but only `dta` and `mascot_v8` were tested in the `mig1` framework.

 ### Analysis of BEAST outputs and simulated epidemics
 Scripts and intermediary files are located in `analyses`.
 BEAST log files from the same BEAST model are summarized into a single tab-delimited file.
 This file stores basic summary statistics of inferred parameters (mean, median, 95%-CI, 95%-HPD, standard deviation, minimum, maximum) as well as the ESS computed using BEAST2 function.
 For MASCOT files, backwards-in-time migration rates are converted into forwards-in-time migration rates.
 Since BSSVS is implemented on migration rates, the Bayes factor is calculated using the corresponding indicator variables.
-Finally, root location probabilities is retrieved either from log files (DTA model) or from mcc trees (MASCOT model).
+Finally, root location probabilities is retrieved either from log files (DTA and Basta models) or from mcc trees (MASCOT model).
 In parallel, migration rates and root location of the MRCA of the sampled tips are calculated from simulated transmission chains and collated in tab-delimited files.
 Newick trees for each sample are also extracted from simulated transmission chains and stored in the `files` sub-directory.
 BEAST chains with the ESS of the prior, posterior or likelihood lower than 200 are discarded.
-Inferred and simulated parameters are compared using majorly linear regressions.
+Inferred and simulated parameters are compared using majorly linear regressions or Spearman correlation.
 Finally, the tree topology of the mcc trees and the inferred Newick trees are compared using linear regressions.

 ### MASCOT runs